kailash-manasarovar/statement/docs/timeline/2024/may.md

 - The night I flew home, this guy, the Russian porn-star muscle man, followed me around the airport the whole time, just like they would do in Spain when I was out shopping, pretending they just "happened to be there", but always looking, or hopping, excited, snickering.
 - He was so obvious, I went over to speak to him.
 - He grinned inanely, and I kind of knew at that moment there was something going on I wasn't aware of, but should be.
+- Was he feeling guilty and checking to make sure I didn't remember what he'd done?
+Like they do?
 - I think he was hired to "perform", just like the Pakistani Yorkshireman, and the porn will prove it all, and in fact millions of men are already aware of all this evil.
 - Can anyone could be bothered protecting women from their porn-addict colleagues who seem to be with no limits on the evil they might think up and execute, quite certain they will never be held to account.
 - How many more like me?
 Must be hundreds.